Letter of Credit

 Global acceptance

-A Letter of Credit (LC) is a bank’s irrevocable undertaking issued by the buyer’s/importer’s bank (Issuing Bank) guaranteeing payment to the seller’s/exporter’s bank (Advising / Negotiating / Nominated Bank) on behalf of the importer.
-An LC assures the exporter of payment of a specified amount in a specified currency, provided all LC terms and conditions are fully complied with and the required documents are submitted within the stipulated time.
-LC ensures payment security in international and domestic trade.
+A Letter of Credit (LC) is an irrevocable undertaking issued by the buyer’s/importer’s bank (Issuing Bank), at the request of the buyer/importer (Applicant), in favour of the seller/exporter (Beneficiary).
+Under this undertaking, the issuing bank agrees to honour payment of a specified amount in a specified currency, provided the beneficiary presents documents complying with all LC terms and conditions, within the stipulated time.

 Applicant (Buyer/Importer): The Applicant is the party on whose request and on whose behalf the LC is issued.
 Applicant undertakes to reimburse the issuing bank for any payment made under the LC.

-Issuing Bank (Applicants Bank): The Issuing Bank is the bank that, acting on the applicant’s instructions, issues the LC and undertakes an irrevocable obligation to honour or negotiate, provided the beneficiary presents documents that comply with the LC terms.
-The issuing bank’s undertaking is independent of the sales contract and is binding on the bank.
+Issuing Bank (Applicant’s Bank): The Issuing Bank is the bank that, acting on the applicant’s instructions, issues the LC and undertakes an irrevocable and independent obligation to honour or negotiate, provided the beneficiary presents documents that comply with the LC terms and conditions.

 Beneficiary (Seller/Exporter): The Beneficiary is the party in whose favour the LC is issued, usually the seller/exporter.
-The beneficiary is entitled to payment upon presentation of documents strictly complying with the LC terms and conditions, irrespective of disputes in the underlying contract.
+The beneficiary is entitled to payment upon presentation of documents strictly complying with the LC terms and conditions.

-Confirming Bank: The Confirming Bank is a bank that, upon the issuing bank’s authorization, adds its own independent and irrevocable undertaking to honour or negotiate a complying presentation.
+Confirming Bank: A Confirming Bank is the bank that, upon the issuing bank’s authorization, adds its own independent and irrevocable undertaking to honour or negotiate a complying presentation.
 Confirming assumes the same liability as the issuing bank toward the beneficiary.

-Confirmed LC: A confirmed LC is an LC to which a second bank, usually in the beneficiary’s country, adds its own independent guarantee of payment.
+Confirmed LC: A confirmed LC is an LC to which a another bank or advising bank, usually in the beneficiary’s country, adds its own independent undertaking of payment.
 The confirming bank undertakes to pay even if the issuing bank fails to do so.
-This type of LC provides additional security to the seller, especially when dealing with high-risk countries, unfamiliar banks, or unstable economic environments.
+Common in cross-border trade involving new counterparties, higher-risk countries, or longer usance periods.

 Transferable LC: A transferable LC allows the original beneficiary to transfer all or a portion of the LC value to another party, typically the actual supplier.
-It is commonly used by traders or intermediaries who do not supply goods directly but arrange procurement through another supplier.
-The LC can be transferred only once.
+It is commonly used by traders or intermediaries who do not manufacture or produce goods directly but arrange procurement through another supplier.

-Back-to-Back LC: A back-to-back LC is created when a trader uses an LC received from the buyer to request a second LC in favour of their supplier.
+Back-to-Back LC: A back-to-back LC is issued when a trader uses an LC received from the buyer to request a second LC in favour of their supplier.
 Both LCs are separate instruments but linked to the same underlying trade.
-It is used when the intermediary cannot transfer the original LC due to confidentiality or pricing reasons.
+It is used when the intermediary cannot transfer the original LC.

-Revolving LC: A revolving LC gets replenishes its value after each drawing until the total contract quantity or value is completed.
-It is ideal for long-term supply arrangements involving repetitive shipments, eliminating the need to issue multiple LCs for recurring transactions.
+Revolving LC: A revolving LC ideal for long-term supply arrangements involving repetitive shipments, eliminating the need to issue multiple LCs for recurring transactions.

 An LC offers assurance that the payment will only be made when the exporter meets the specified terms and conditions.
 This mitigates the risk of non-performance or delivery issues, ensuring the importer receives the goods as agreed and protects their financial interests.

-Get LC issued on with customized clauses as per the requirement.
+Get LC issued with customized clauses as per the requirement.

 Benefit from competitive rates and fast, hassle-free LC issuance for better trade cost management.

-Leverage our strong global ICICI Bank presence and correspondent banking ties to advise LCs.
+Leverage our strong global presence and correspondent banking network.

 A Letter of Credit is a mode of payment under which a written undertaking issued by the importer’s bank, guaranteeing payment to the seller, provided that the seller complies with all the specified terms and conditions and submits the required documents within a stipulated timeframe.
 Letters of credit facility can be availed against sanctioned credit lines or against Fixed Deposits.